BTCElectrician/ohmni-frontend/README.md

 ## License

-This project is proprietary and confidential.
+This project is proprietary and confidential. # Trigger deployment